ACL Injury

 Most surgeons will encourage you to start loading weight onto your leg on day one and to start walking if comfort allows.
 You’ll likely use crutches for a few days, to give your knee a little support.

-The initial rehab goals are to get the swelling down, get the knee fully extending, and get excellent activation of the quads and hamstring muscles.
+The initial rehab goals are to get the swelling down, get the knee fully extending, and get good activation of the quads and hamstring muscles.

 How much time will I need to devote to doing my rehab exercises?

-It takes commitment to do your rehab exercises, but it is very possible to fit this in alongside a busy work and family life.
+It takes commitment to do your rehab exercises, but it is possible to fit this in alongside a busy work and family life if you plan well..

 In the first month, it’s all about little and often; low-intensity amounts of exercise, e.g. 10-15 minutes, carried out 3 or 4 times a day.
 You could do your first little session before you start work at your desk, then another at coffee break time, lunchtime, and at the end of the day.